 And so, we are left with the Obersturmbannfuehrer, presiding, confronting.
-The Wallenbergs represent something beautiful in humankind, but for most that beauty is unattainable.
+The Wallenbergs of this life represent something beautiful, decent, unselfish, but, for most, unattainable.
 Best ease our conscience and forget the Wallenbergs of this life:

 “Out went the candle,/ And we were left darkling.”